MSc in Sleep Medicine

 Graduate destinations

 The main purpose of this course is to provide working health care professionals with the knowledge to implement sleep medicine practice into their own professional undertakings.
-This course will also prepare students to take the European Sleep Research Society Expert Somnologist examination.
+This course will also prepare students to sit the theoretical part of the European Sleep Research Society Expert Somnologist examination.
 Students may also wish to consider further study, in the form of a PhD/DPhil.

 Changes to this course and your supervision